 With the winter package you can fully enjoy the breath-taking winter landscape in Kinderdijk.
 Step aboard the silent boat Djieuwke and let yourself be enchanted!
 After the visit at Museum Mill Blokweer we sail back to the Molenhoek where a hot drink is waiting for you.
 Along the way, the guide will tell you all about UNESCO World Heritage Kinderdijk and its history.More information

 Not with a group?
-On Friday 28 December and 4 January, individuals can also book this winter package.
+On Friday 22nd and Thursday 28th of February, individuals can also book this winter package.
 Register quickly for one of these days to reserve a spot.
 Two working days in advance, the registration will be closed and we will check whether there are enough registrations.Register

 At the Molenhoek souvenir shop, a nice cup of coffee or a hot bowl of Dutch pea soup awaits any visitors looking for a place to warm their bones after a stroll.
 The winter season offers ample opportunity and interesting challenges for photographers too.
 Try not to smile as you watch the sun rise from behind the Overwaard windmills, trying to capture the wispy tendrils of morning fog that meander out through the hoarfrost-covered reeds…

 Do make sure to check our current opening hours before you plan your visit, however, to prevent any unpleasant surprises.
 We are closed on Christmas Day, but we’re open on Boxing Day (12 – 4pm) and New Year’s Day (12 – 4:30pm).Current opening hours

 Experience Kinderdijk in winter!

 - Buy your ticket online at a discount

 Wisboom Visitors Centre

 Dive right into the story of Kinderdijk and its struggle with the water!Read more

 Curious how a windmill looks inside?
 Visit one of the museum mills and learn everything about life in the past.Read more